mitropolti/SEA-OF-THIEVES-CHEAT-PANEL/README.md

-# PVP-SOT-HACK
+# PVP-PAID-SOT-CHEAT-PANEL
 Highly advanced Sea of Thieves Hack/Cheat.

-It's paid version and I made it possible for you to use it for free.
+It's paid version and I & Gummy made it possible for you to use it for free.

 Features:
 - FULL ESP/WALLHACK (SHIP/PLAYER/LOOT/TALLTALE)